Rhibro/boot-camp-exam/README.md

 - on the adopt page we start off with the title in the first row and the pictures in a row of their own with four coloumns
 - as the screen gets smaller there are less and less coloumns
 - I made the adpotion dog cards interactive so they zoom a bit when you hover over them for a more interactive feel
 - I did WAVE and lighthouse tests on all the pages and everything came back very accessibile
+- I also added some extra meta tags for better SEO